 Do your homework, sometimes it takes some prospecting to find and talk to the right person.
 The time to make a call in order to reach the right person are midweek and early in the morning, just before the top of each business hour or between 5:00 and 6:00 PM.

 Cold calling shouldn’t be left alone.
-You should fully integrate it into your marketing campaigns along with your email campaigns and direct email communications, as it is more effective and the conversion becomes much higher.
+You should fully integrate it into your b2b lead generation services and marketing campaigns along with your email campaigns and direct email communications, as it is more effective and the conversion becomes much higher.

 Once you have made a contact, make an offer that is compelling.
 Address one of the major challenges your prospect is likely facing and how your product/solution can resolve that issue.
 Being capable of solving their problem can bring you half-way to a sale.

 There is a fine line between persistence and being annoying, draw that line.
 Once you cross this line, it may be very hard to get the prospect back on the call.
-Before making another call or sending an e-mail to that prospect, put yourself in your prospect’s shoes.
+Before making another call as part of your b2b lead generation services or sending an e-mail to that prospect, put yourself in your prospect’s shoes.
 What are the actions that you would make you turn away from such a deal?

-Cold calling is a great B2B marketing technique for businesses across all industries.
+Cold calling is a great B2B marketing and b2b lead generation services technique for businesses across all industries.
 Even if a prospect isn’t ready to buy, a phone call offers a great opportunity to personally introduce your brand and make a first impression.
 By leaving a positive impression, cold calling encourages and nurtures a strong possibility for a future sale.